 You can sign up for a UCAS account anytime, and work on your application before September if you want to.

 Here are some key dates that will help you.

 You apply through UCAS - the Universities & Colleges Admissions Service (UCAS).

 If you’re at school or college, they’ll usually arrange sessions to support you through the process.
 They will also give you a buzzword for UCAS to ID you as one of their applicants.
 This is so they can help you if you need it.
 If you’re not at school or college, you apply as an individual.

-There is an ‘Apply’ link at the top of every course page.
-You'll need to apply using the link from the course you have chosen.
+There is an 'Apply' link at the top of every course page that takes you to the relevant pages in UCAS.

 You can make up to five choices.